Fashion designer Paco Rabanne dies aged 88

 Born in 1934 in the Basque Country, he escaped the Spanish Civil War by fleeing to France at the age of five alongside his mother, a head seamstress at Balenciaga.

-Rabanne went on to fashion garments reflective of the mid-1960s cultural climate and created fashion with uncharted and imaginative production methods using novel postwar industrial materials.
+Rabanne went on to be one of the leading experimental designers within elite fashion in the 1960s, creating designs with uncharted and imaginative production methods using novel postwar industrial materials.

+His architectural background and interest in space travel was evident in much of his work through the use of metallics and sculptural-style designs.

-For his debut couture collection in 1966, he presented “12 unwearable dresses in contemporary materials”, which included a chain mail-inspired minidress made of aluminium plates.
+For his debut couture collection in 1966, he presented “12 unwearable dresses in contemporary materials”.

+This included the famous chain mail-inspired minidress made of silver plastic plates which was to worn over a flesh-coloured bodysuit.

+Baroness Helen Bachofen von Echt wore the dress to a party in New York where she danced with Frank Sinatra, according to the V&A museum.

 His designs have been worn by global stars throughout the years including Beyonce, Taylor Swift and Blackpink.